 Artem: Okay.
 And obviously in order to support the channel, we'll have a link that you can use in order to have an extended trial.

 Carol: Yeah.
 I believe you got an extra seven days.
 You get 21 days’ worth of data, and honestly, within that time period, you're probably going to get a lot of warm leads that you can export.
 It's yours to keep.
 So we don't lock you into it.
 You can download it into a spreadsheet.
 So actually, let me show you here.
 You can export leads.
 So you can create a feed and export it or and choose a time period.
-[31:59 inaudible] you could do all leads and just download everything.
+You could do all leads and just download everything.
 And then there's two different reports and two different file formats, Excel, CSV, and you can email it to yourself and anyone else.

 Artem: That's pretty good.
 And obviously during the trial period, or maybe even with the free version, I'm not sure, can you still have connected to the other like CRM systems up here?